hjkim63/Interactive-Lab-Hub/finalProject/README.md

 https://user-images.githubusercontent.com/89815458/208196591-46710a2f-f334-4c67-b235-c21e23288434.mov

 _functional demonstration_
-Here we tested the soil moisture levels with something straightforward --just a glass of water -- but later tested and demonstrated with a moist banana muffin on the day of the final presentation to mimic the texture and moisture levels of soil.
+Here we tested the soil moisture levels with something straightforward--just a glass of water--but later tested and demonstrated with a moist banana muffin on the day of the final presentation to mimic the texture and moisture levels of soil.

 https://user-images.githubusercontent.com/89815458/208196905-f15e18db-d047-465c-ab3d-1b27ba1f0efc.mov

 _Functional check-off feedback:_ The one feedback we had during the check-in was that the sensos are operating separately so that we should have it all within one system.
 This was implemented for our final version of code.

+Furthermore, in our final version, we added in MQTT functionality and the ability to send push notifications to a user's smartphone when certain conditions arise.

 _Technical Risks/contingencies:_